cno-opa/recruit-stat/README.md

  * Is passing data through master.Rdata file smart?
  * Decide if stdin is the best way to incorporate NOPD data

+## Important!

+This script assumes that the data tables are consistently formatted.
+Sometimes CS randomly changes column names and order.
+This can break the routine.
+It would be possible to run a troubleshoot script at the beginning of this routine that checked for proper data formatting, but a human can do that, too.

 ## Usage

 Make sure all the packages listed in __Dependencies__ (see below) are installed on your machine and then run `main.R`.